 The office telephone is a business phone.
 Only in emergencies, and after approval from office personnel, may a student use the office phone.
 All students may use a cell phone before or after school and during lunchtime in the commons area only.
 Students are not permitted to use cellular phones, personal music devices, or electronic devices during instructional time or in the hallways.
-During instructional time, cell phones should be turned off and not in view.
+During instructional time, cell phones and all personal electronic devices are required to be stored in student lockers.
 Any cell phone, musical device or electronic device that is visible is considered in use and will be confiscated and turned into the office.
 Any cell phone that rings or vibrates at a prohibited time is considered in use and will be confiscated and turned into the office.
 The student must visit the principal at the end of the same school day to have a meeting/conference and to have the phone returned.
+Detention will be assigned.